 T 626 .
 657 .
 0357

-Come and celebrate the grand opening of Imagination Dwells Here with the Bob Baker Marionettes and the Southern California Children's Museum!
-Enjoy a special Bob Baker marionette performance in our restored circus tent stage before enjoying the exhibit inside.
-Meet the marionettes and puppeteers throughout this day-long celebration with food, drinks, puppetry, imagination, and more!
+Come and celebrate Imagination Dwells Here with the Bob Baker Marionettes and the Southern California Children's Museum!
+Enjoy special Bob Baker marionette performances, meet the marionettes and puppeteers, and play with us in the exhibit!
+Throughout these day-long celebrations, come explore puppetry, imagination, and more!

 Themes and topics

 Empathy: Whenever someone plays a part through the use of a puppet, they are, in a sense, putting themselves in someone else’s shoes.
 They take on their thoughts, feelings, behaviors and viewpoints which helps them to understand, empathize, and create brand new situations.

 Fine motor skills: Puppet play is a full-body activity.
 When a child is playing with puppets, they’re not only moving their hands and fingers inside the puppet, they also crouch down, crawl, walk, jump and move their body around.
 If they have two puppets at once, it’s even more of a challenge.
 All of these movements help refine gross motor skills and coordination.